Pheterov/Pheterov/README.md

 ## 🧠 Profile

-**I turn raw data into clear insights that drive better business decisions.**
+**I turn raw data into clear insights that drive informed and profitable business decisions.**

 ---